chjon/chjon.github.io/index.md

 {% capture intro-content %}
 # Hello!

-I'm Jonathan, a recent Computer Engineering BASc graduate from the [University of Waterloo](https://uwaterloo.ca/).
+I'm Jonathan, a MASc student at the [University of Waterloo](https://uwaterloo.ca/), studying Electrical and Computer Engineering with a specialization in Computer Software.
+I am also a recent BASc graduate from UW's Computer Engineering program.
-I will be starting work on a MASc in September, working with [Dr. Vijay Ganesh](https://ece.uwaterloo.ca/~vganesh/), studying the application of machine learning to SAT solvers.
+I am currently working with [Dr. Vijay Ganesh](https://ece.uwaterloo.ca/~vganesh/), studying the application of machine learning to SAT solvers.

 {% endcapture %}

 {% capture work-content %}
 # What I do:

 I love learning and enjoy working on interesting challenges in many different fields.
 The projects I've worked on include games, simulations, and API development.
-I'm especially interested in the fields of computer graphics and automated reasoning.
+I'm currently interested in applications of technology in environment and climate change, and in the fields of computer graphics and automated reasoning.

 In the past, I've worked at: